Brown marmorated stink bug

 It is highly invasive and has spread to all Northern Hemisphere continents.
 It is not found in Australia.

 It is a significant threat to Australia's agriculture because it has a wide host range, and can cause serious damage to a variety of fruit and vegetable crops.
+Early detection and reporting are key elements in controlling brown marmorated stink bug.

 Brown marmorated stink bug can be present in very high numbers.
 During cooler months, large numbers will seek shelter and 'overwinter' on and inside buildings, vehicles, shipping containers and industrial structures.
-It is also known as a nuisance pest because of the foul smelling odour it produces when disturbed.
+It is also known as a nuisance pest because of the foul-smelling odour it produces when disturbed.

 Scientific name